timooo-thy/pyChatBot/README.md

 ```

 ## Usage
-Login: Enter your Huggingface credentials at the sidebar.
+**Login**: Enter your Huggingface credentials at the sidebar.

-Start Chatting: Simply type your query or message in the input field and press Enter.
+**Start Chatting**: Simply type your query or message in the input field and press Enter.

-Manage Sessions: Start new sessions or review past conversations for reference.
+**Manage Sessions**: Start new sessions or review past conversations for reference.

-Download Conversations: Download the transcript of your current or past conversations for record-keeping.
+**Download Conversations**: Download the transcript of your current or past conversations for record-keeping.

 ## Acknowledgements
-Huggingface for the LLM model (meta-llama/Llama-2-70b-chat-hf)
+- Huggingface for the LLM model (meta-llama/Llama-2-70b-chat-hf & tiiuae/falcon-7b-instruct)

-LangChain library for conversational AI functionalities.
+- LangChain library for conversational AI functionalities.

-Transformers and PEFT to train model
+- Transformers and PEFT to train model

-Streamlit for providing an intuitive app-building framework.
+- Streamlit for providing an intuitive app-building framework.